 You might want to just pay the collection and get it over with, particularly if you know the debt is yours and you need to pay it off to have a loan application approved.
 However, there are some strong reasons to exercise your right to request validation of the debt.

-- Verify the debt is yours.
-Debt collectors have been known to send bills or make calls for bogus debts, so don't assume that a bill from a debt collector automatically means you owe.
-The letter may look legitimate, but in this information age, it's easy to gather enough information about a person and their financial dealings to create a fake debt collection notice.
+- Verify the debt is yours: Debt collectors have been known to send bills or make calls for bogus debts, so don't assume that a bill from a debt collector automatically means you owe.
+The letter may look legitimate, but in this digital age, it's easy to gather enough information about a person and their financial dealings to create a fake debt collection notice.

-- Force the debt collector to prove the debt is real.
-Sometimes debt collectors resurrect old debts in an attempt to make some money.
+- Force the debt collector to prove the debt is real: Sometimes debt collectors resurrect old debts in an attempt to make some money.
 With old debts, there's a good chance the collector doesn't have the original documents proving that you even owe.
-Would you really pay money to someone who says you owe them, but can't prove you owe?
-Of course, not.
+Would you really pay money to someone who says you owe them, but can't prove it?
+Of course not.

-- Make sure the collector is authorized to collect the debt.
-Even if you really owe the money, how do you know the creditor actually hired this company to collect the debt on their behalf?
-What if you paid the debt collector and the creditor or another collector came after you anyway because the collector was never hired in the first place?
+- Make sure the collector is authorized to collect the debt: Even if you really owe the money, how do you know the creditor actually hired this company to collect the debt on their behalf?
+What if you paid the collector, only to have the creditor or another collector come after you because the collector you paid was never hired in the first place?
 Sending a debt validation letter would help you be sure you're paying the right company for the right debt.

 If you don’t dispute the debt in writing within 30 days, the debt collector has the right to assume the debt is valid.
-During the 30-day period, the collector can continue attempts to collect the debt from you until it receives your validation request.
+During the 30-day period, the collector can continue attempts to collect the debt from you until they receive your validation request.